plone/documentation/docs/backend/relations.md

 Support for `StaticCatalogVocabulary` in Volto is currently still missing.
 ```

-Often the standard widget for relations is not what you want since it can be hard to navigate to the content you want to relate to.
+Often the standard widget for relations is not what you want since it can be hard to navigate to the content you want to relate to and the search-mode of the default widget is not suitable for all use-cases.

 If you want to use checkboxes, radiobuttons or a selection-dropdown you need to use `StaticCatalogVocabulary` instead of `CatalogSource` to specify your options.